 The Pennsylvania Medical Marijuana Act ("PMMA") presents some unique challenges for employers.
 Marijuana (medical or otherwise) remains illegal under federal law.
 However, the PMMA provides that "no employer may discharge, threaten, refuse to hire or otherwise discriminate or retaliate against an employee regarding an employee's compensation, terms, conditions, location or privileges solely on the basis of such employee's status as an individual who is certified to use medical marijuana."
-PMMA, § 2103(b)(1).
 Thus, individuals who are certified to use medical marijuana are a protected class in Pennsylvania.
 Any such individual who believes he/she was not hired, discharged, threatened, etc., because of his/her certification to use medical marijuana will be able to file a lawsuit, straight in state court, alleging discrimination.
 As a result, Pennsylvania employers should not ask applicants about their use of medical marijuana and whether they are certified to use medical marijuana.

 Once a conditional offer of employment has been made, an employer may conduct medical examinations and inquiries.
-42 U.S.C. § 12112(d)(3).
 If the employer does so, all conditional employees in the same job class must be given the same medical examination and/or inquiry.
-42 U.S.C. § 12112(d)(3)(A).
 If the initial inquiry discloses that the individual may not be able to perform the essential functions of the job with or without a reasonable accommodation, the employer can require him/her to submit to further examination by a physician.
-If an employer uses the results of these inquiries or examinations to screen out an individual because of a disability, the employer must prove that the exclusionary criteria are job-related and consistent with business necessity and cannot be met with reasonable accommodation.
+If an employer uses the results of these inquiries or examinations to deny employment to an individual because of a disability, the employer must be able to show that the exclusionary criteria are job-related and consistent with business necessity and cannot be met with reasonable accommodation.